 Though My Name did not give us a believable protagonist, it did offer up one of the most convincing villains of all time.
 Chang Ryul playing the feisty fighter working his way to the top of the Dongcheonpa was golden.
 His performance was so unhinged, so enjoyable to watch, that I quickly forgot about my qualms with the casting the second he was on screen.

 I totally believed this dude would get a neck tattoo and chop a guy’s arm off while taunting him.
 This is excellent casting.
 Seriously, he saved the entire show in my opinion.

-Was the overall plot stupid, with little to no attempts to be convincing or believable?
+Was the overall plot a melodramatic vengeance fantasy, with little to no attempts to be convincing or believable?
 Yes.
+And I love that.
 Was the romance good, at least?
-Eh, not particularly.
-Seemed kinda out of left field to me, if I’m honest.
+Eh, not particularly, but the love story hit home more on the second viewing.
 Should I even watch this series, then?
-Sure.
-I mean, if you’ve seen all the better shows and you’ve got the time… why not?
+Yes.
+Of course.
 It’s not very long, with only 8 episodes, and there’s lots of fighting and cops chasing after gang members and whatnot.
 This show doesn’t have anything to say, really – there’s no message or cultural critiques or unique insights into humanity.
-It’s just a cheesy action show.
-Popcorn, if you will.
-A tasty snack with little to no nutritional value.
-But most people like it anyways, myself included.
+It’s just a fun action show.
+Good cinematography, great acting, very good action sequences, enough twists to entertain you as you unfold the mystery.
+I loved it.

-Plus I was gay for the villain.
-Who was clearly gay for the girl’s father.
-Anyways, he was just… yum.
+Plus I was gay for the villain (the other one, not the neck tattoo guy but the head of the mafia who takes our orphan girl under his wing).
+He was clearly gay for the girl’s father, too.
+And he was just… yum.
+A slinky, cruel, calculating monster.
 Villainous perfection.
 That mob boss can do whatever he wants to me.

 Hellbound.
 Overall Rating: 8/10.
 What If It’s All Meaningless?